These Paleo Pancakes are the most delicious light and grain-free pancakes to start the day.

 Coconut flour is a paleo-friendly flour but high in fiber.
 It contains 4 times more fiber than almond flour.

-You may have successful results using 2-3 tablespoons of coconut flour instead of almond flour.
+You may have successful results using 2 or 3 tablespoons of coconut flour instead of almond flour.

 You can’t substitute both flours in this recipe for 100 % coconut flour.